Kid Paddle (TV series)

 Kid Paddle is an animated television series based on the comic book series of the same name created by Belgian cartoonist Midam.
-The series was produced by Spectra Animation in association with Dupuis, and premiered on September 1, 2003.
+The series was produced by Midam Comics and Spectra Animation in association with Renegade Motion Pictures, and premiered on September 1, 2003.

 Synopsis

 The cartoon is based on the adventures of a young boy, named Kid Paddle, a video game enthusiast with his two friends Horace and Big Bang.

 Production

 The show was made in collaboration with M6.